colbywhite/cra-typescript-template/README.md

 This is my preferred starting template for a create-react-app project with what I consider a sane set of starting settings.

 It contains the following:
-- Basic Hello, World page
+- Basic "Hello, World" page
 - Sane yarn scripts
 - `material-ui` components
 - CSS Reset via `CssBaseline`